 During the initial implementation, the application is typically integrated with other primary systems such as the accounting system or ERP application.
 After the go-live event, integration with other legacy systems generally becomes a top priority for continued CRM optimization.

 Software integration reduces manual processes, eliminates rekeying of data, streamlines business processes, reduces cycle times and make information more readily available for reports, analytics or business intelligence applications.
 Some legacy system integration examples may include the following.

 - Secondary enterprise systems such as Web-based Order Management or e-commerce, to eliminate the manual re-keying of sales orders.

 - Tertiary systems such as social networking tools (social listening tools or digital engagement tools), to help hone relationships with customer contacts, and to also continuously measure outside perception of a company's products or services.

 Software integration can also enable additional functionality or processes, such as giving business partners access to the company's customer management system through an online partner portal.
 Across the board, system integration can deliver key benefits such as reducing waste, optimizing business processes and allowing head count to be deployed to more value-added activities.

-As the CRM software is optimized, it may assume more capabilities and become uncoupled from other systems downstream.
-For any integration activity, the important point is that as business processes change, the company needs to implement the necessary modifications in its CRM technology to ensure continued automation and continuity in the way the process is fulfilled.
+As the software is optimized, it may assume more capabilities and become uncoupled from other systems downstream.
+For any integration activity, the important point is that as business processes change, the company needs to implement the necessary modifications in its technology to ensure continued automation and continuity in the way the process is fulfilled.

 Streamline Processes Before Automating Them